-Connect the Tree Devices to the Tree Interface of the Miniserver or Tree Extension.
-Up to 50 Tree Devices can be connected per branch with a maximum total length of 500m/1640ft.
+Up to 50 Tree Devices can be connected to the Tree Interface of a Miniserver, or each of the two branches of a Tree Extension.
 There must be no connection between different Tree branches.

-The following diagram shows the wiring of several Tree devices connected to a Tree Extension.
+The following diagram shows the wiring of several Tree devices connected to two different Branches of a Tree Extension.

-The Loxone Tree cable is used for wiring, it contains the Tree communication twisted pair as well as a twisted pair for 24VDC power in the corresponding colours.
-For devices with higher power requirements such as Tree lighting products, the Tree cable also contains a pair of cores with a 1.5mm² cross-section for separation of PSUs.
+The Loxone Tree cable is used for wiring, it contains the Tree communication lines as well as the lines for the 24VDC power supply in the corresponding colors.
+For devices with higher power requirements such as Tree lighting products, the Tree cable also contains a pair of wires with 1.5mm² cross-section (AWG16) for power supply.

 We recommend running one Tree cable from the panel per room and then branching off to the individual Tree devices in that room.
 This corresponds to a Tree topology.

-Within the enclosure, panel wire is also used for wiring.
+Within the enclosure, panel wire with twisted pairs is used for wiring.

 Pairing Tree Devices↑

-To search for Tree devices, first click on a Tree Extension in Loxone Config, and then activate Tree Device Search.
+To search for Tree devices, first click on a Tree Interface in Loxone Config, and then activate Tree Device Search.